If there is ever a time you need a massage it's when you are pregnant.

 The average pregnancy weight gain is 12.5kg and this can create all sorts of aches and pains that massage treats brilliantly, but here many other highly beneficial effects too.

-What can pregnancy massage treat?
+What can pregnancy massage help with?

 - Relieving lower back pain

 - Giving you space to integrate the changes your body is going through

 - Reducing anxiety